rickycostabile/batch_abc_import/README.md

 Tested in Houdini 20.5, but it should work with previous versions.

+Note: The script only works with arnold render atm, I'll add support for other render engines soon.

 ## Installation ##

 Choose your preferred path to store your scripts.